Social-Innovation-Lab/Innovation-exhibition-quiz/replit.md

 - **Weighted Random Question Selection:** Each quiz dynamically generates 10 questions with a distribution of 2 Easy (0.5 marks each), 4 Medium (0.75 marks each), and 4 Hard (1.5 marks each) questions, shuffled to mix difficulty.
 Total weighted marks: 10.0
 - **Winner Detection:** Participants scoring 70% or higher (7.0 weighted marks) are marked as winners.
 - **Two-path Sign-in:** Participants can sign in with a PIN or register with their name and phone number.
-- **Admin Dashboard:** Provides real-time statistics, a list of winners, gift tracking, and CSV export functionality, secured by an admin PIN.
+- **Admin Dashboard:** Provides real-time statistics, a list of all quiz attempts, and CSV export functionality, secured by an admin PIN.
 - **Security:** Admin routes are protected by PIN authentication, and session management uses a `SESSION_SECRET`.

 ### Database Schema (PostgreSQL)